AM311/Cybersecurity_Report/home.md

 It is suggested to use **Oracle VirtualBox** as virtualizator, so it is possible to use the provided VMs images; otherwise, any software is good.

+All the machines need to communicate between each-other, so the virtualizator must be set up for allowing this.

 OSs versions are not mandatory, but all the features that will be used must be available.

-It is clearly required that all these machines can communicate between each-other, so the virtualizator must be set up for allowing this.

 ### Configuring the Machines